 Some scars do not heal flat and become lumpy and larger than the original wound.
-These are known as keloid scars.
+These are known as keloid or hypertrophic scars.

 When the skin is broken the body produces collagen to aid the healing process.
 In some people, too much collagen is produced, which causes the scar to become large and raised.

 Keloid scars can appear anywhere on the body.
 They can be reddish in colour, itchy and occasionally painful.
 They can also be disfiguring and cause embarrassment.
 Keloid scars are more common in African and Indian communities.